-Retail Banking, the Bank, through its retail branch network, Arion Bank Mortgages Institutional Investor Fund and AFL Sparisjodur, provides a comprehensive range of services, including deposits and loans, savings, payment cards, pension savings, insurance, securities and funds.
+Retail Banking, the Bank, through its retail branch network, Arion Bank Mortgages Institutional Investor Fund and AFL-sparisjodur (AFL), provides a comprehensive range of services, including deposits and loans, savings, payment cards, pension savings, insurance, securities and funds.
 To maximise operational efficiency the branch network is divided into six clusters, with the smaller branches capitalising on the strength of larger units within each cluster.
-As at 31 December 2014, the Bank had 25 branches throughout Iceland and over 100,000 retail customers.
+As at 31 March 2016, the Bank had 23 branches throughout Iceland and over 100,000 retail customers.

 Asset Management division comprises the following divisions: Institutional Asset Management, Private Banking and Investment Services.
 Asset Management manages financial assets on behalf of its clients according to a pre-determined investment strategy.
+Asset Management also administers pension funds.
 It is the main distributor of funds managed by Stefnir hf. to individuals, companies and institutional investors and is also responsible for distribution of funds managed by international fund management companies.
 Stefnir hf., which manages a broad range of mutual funds, investment funds and institutional investor funds, is an independently operating financial company owned by the Bank.

 Investment Banking is divided into Corporate Advisory, Capital Markets and Research.
 Corporate Advisory advises clients on securities offerings and the admission of securities for trading on regulated securities markets and also provides M&A advisory services.
-Capital Markets handles securities brokerage and foreign exchange trading for the Bank's clients.
+Capital Markets handles securities brokerage and foreign exchange trading for the Bank's customers.
 Research publishes regular analyses of listed securities, the major business sectors, markets and the Icelandic economy and also produces economic forecasts.
 Investment Banking's clients are private individuals, companies and institutions.

-Treasury is responsible for the Bank's liquidity management as well as currency and interest rate management.
+Treasury is responsible for the Bank's liquidity management as well as currency and interest rate management for the Bank.
 Treasury is also responsible for the internal pricing of interest rates and currency and for liaising with other financial institutions.

-Other divisions and Subsidiaries include the Bank's market making business in domestic securities and currencies and the management of assets that the Bank has acquired through debt restructurings and other enforcement procedures.
-The subsidiaries are Eignabjarg ehf., Eignarhaldsfélagið Landey ehf., Landfestar ehf., Okkar líftryggingar hf., Valitor holding hf. and other smaller entities.
+Other divisions and Subsidiaries include the Bank's market making business in domestic securities and currencies.
+The subsidiaries are Eignarhaldsfélagið Landey ehf., Okkar líftryggingar hf., Valitor Holding hf. and other smaller entities.

-The tables below show operating income and earnings before tax for each segment for each of the years ended 31 December 2014 and 31 December 2013 and the total assets of each reporting segment at, 31 December 2014 and 31 December 2013.
+The tables below show operating income and earnings before tax for each segment for each of the years ended 31 December 2015 and 31 December 2014 and the total assets of each reporting segment at, 31 December 2015 and 31 December 2014.